smaremanda/add-in-docs/essentials/privacy-and-security.md

 ### Permissions choices

 The add-in platform provides a permissions model that your add-in uses to declare the level of access to a user's data that it requires for its features.
 Each permission level corresponds to the subset of the JavaScript API for Office your add-in is allowed to use for its features.
-For example, the  **WriteDocument** permission for content and task pane add-ins allows access to the[Document.setSelectedDataAsync](http://msdn.microsoft.com/en-us/library/998f38dc-83bd-4659-a759-4758c632a6ef%28Office.15%29.aspx) method that lets an add-in write to the user's document, but doesn't allow access to any of the methods for reading data from the document.
+For example, the  **WriteDocument** permission for content and task pane add-ins allows access to the [Document.setSelectedDataAsync](http://msdn.microsoft.com/en-us/library/998f38dc-83bd-4659-a759-4758c632a6ef%28Office.15%29.aspx) method that lets an add-in write to the user's document, but doesn't allow access to any of the methods for reading data from the document.
 This permission level makes sense for add-ins that only need to write to a document, such as an add-in where the user can query for data to insert into his or her document.

 As a best practice, you should request permissions based on the principle of  _least privilege_.
 That is, you should request permission to access only the minimum subset of the API that your add-in requires to function correctly.
 For example, if your add-in needs only to read data in a user's document for its features, you should request no more than the **ReadDocument** permission.
 (But, keep in mind that requesting insufficient permissions will result in the add-in platform blocking your add-in's use of some APIs and will generate errors at run time.)